negregg/seng560/README.md

 https://negregg.github.io/seng560/

+## Usage

+After loading the natemath module, you can simply use any of the functions listed in the [API Documentation](https://pdoc3.github.io/pdoc/).
+All functions take either one or two input values depending on the operation being performed.

 ## Examples

 The following are several examples utilizing the natemath module.
 Using the examples should show how to easily use the functions available in the API Documentation.
-The following shows output using iPython interface to execute functions from the natemath module.
+The following shows output using [iPython](https://ipython.org) interface to execute functions from the natemath module.

 ```python
 $ ipython